Dom137/snr-asm-topo-observer/README.md

-Simple app to export topology data
+Simple app to export topology data from stablenet inventory